hwxi/hwxi.github.io/RESEARCH/README.md

 Traditionally, types are touted for helping debug programs.
 As debugging is an essential part of programming, such help from types can undoubtedly result in increased programming productivity.
-This is a well-known indirect view in support of types for increased productivity.
-What is much less well-known is that types can also directly lead to increased programming productivity by facilitating code reuse at compile-time.
+This kind of indirect support of types for increased productivity is already well-known.
+What is much less well-known is that types can also directly result in increased programming productivity by facilitating code reuse at compile-time.
 For instance, the feature of type classes in Haskell makes essential use of types in choosing type class instances.

 ## Template-Based Programming